guosheng/guosheng.github.io/index.md

 ## Join our group
 I occasionally have openings for interns, research assistants, PhD students and Postdoc researchers.
-If you are interested, please email me with your CV for enquiries.
+Please email me with your CV for enquiries.

 ## Experience
 1. 2017 - present: Assistant Professor, Nanyang Technological University, Singapore.